Which Stats Package?

 Will G Hopkins, Institute of Sport Exercise and Active Living, Victoria University, Melbourne, Australia.
 Email.
 Reviewer: Alan M Batterham, School of Health and Social Care, University of Teesside, Middlesbrough, UK.
 Sportscience 20, iii, 2016 (sportsci.org/2016/inbrief.htm#SAS).
 Published June 2016. ©2016.
 Reviewer's Comment

-Download the 11.6 MB zip-compressed file of workshop materials on the use of SAS Studio/University Edition and mixed-modeling.
+Download the 11.9 MB zip-compressed file of workshop materials on the use of SAS Studio/University Edition and mixed-modeling.
+The file contains a slideshow introducing mixed modeling and much, much more.
 Put the zipped file where you want the package to reside, right-click on the file and select Extract All.
 If you use Internet Explorer and get "compressed folder is invalid" when you try to open it, copy the above link into Chrome or Firefox browsers.

 Updated 6 January 2017.
 Minor changes to the two slideshows on magnitude-based inference and mixed modeling.
 Extensive update to the reliability mixed models to include more instructions on graphing with proc sgplot.